njs-guy/glog/README.md

 TL;DR `Godot 4.1.4`

-Glog should work with Godot 4.1.4 or newer out of the box, but you may get a few warnings about invalid UID's.
+Glog should work with Godot 4.1.4 or newer out of the box, but in older versions, you may get a warning about an invalid UID.
 This warning can be safely ignored as long as the addon is working as expected.

-Glog will work on 4.0.4 if you disable a few lines in `addons/glog/glog_plugin.gd` that set the config settings as a basic setting.
+Glog will work on 4.0.4 if you disable a few lines in `addons/glog/glog.gd` that set the config settings as a basic setting.
 After that, you'll need to enable advanced settings to change the config.

+So while you *can* use Glog in Godot 4.0.4, it's not recommended.

 ## Usage